 At one point in time, each person had to focus on their own work and responsibilities.
 Overtime, their processes have changed so that they’re able to lend each other a helping hand.
 Not only do they get more work done this way, but their working relationships closer because of it!

 Of course, processes and reviews are different at every school district.
 With so many items and processes inspectors need to look out for, it’s important to have the right tools on hand so that nothing gets overlooked.
 Keep in mind, these are just a handful of things based off the conversation I had with these incredibly kind people.
 In fact, they’re so nice, they generously invited me to join them on one of their upcoming inspections.
-I’ll be able to learn more and get an even closer look at their process!
-Keep an eye out for my next post and I’ll give you all the details!
+Read all about it here!